dashed-slug/wallets/readme.txt

 11. **Capabilities settings** - Since version 6.0.0, all settings are neatly organized into tabs, both for the plugin and for its premium extensions.

 == Changelog ==

+= 6.2.5 =
+- Fix: Issue preventing the plugins from running on Windows (XAMPP).
+- Fix: Deprecation warning in WP-REST API currency endpoints.
+- Fix: Plugin header now correctly indicates that the plugin requires PHP 7.0 or later.
+- Fix: `DSWallets\Transaction` objects now correctly load the timestamp field from the DB.

 = 6.2.4 =
 - Fix: Issue with Fiat Withdrawals not checking for the `has_wallets` capability correctly is now fixed.